top of page

 I founded Blessed Bonds, a nonprofit rescue organization, in 2004.
 It provides temporary foster care for dogs and cats whose owners are in crisis so the pets can eventually return to their families.
 It was a dream realized, but during my seven years as director, I became completely depleted.
 When I stepped out of that role, the program found a home with a well-established animal shelter, ADOPT, in Naperville, Il.

 At first, stepping down felt like a failure, and I worried that I was letting the animals down.
-But the gift in that loss is that I now understand firsthand the roller coaster of emotions that comes when we follow our passion to help animals.
+But the gift of that loss is that I now understand firsthand the roller coaster of emotions that comes with following our passion to help animals.
+I want to help others find the best choices for sharing their gifts as they continue their journey with our furry friends.

 CHICAGO VET PET LOSS SUPPORT

-For 20 years, I’ve facilitated a pet-grief support group through the Chicago Veterinary Medical Association and helped train professionals to work the Pet Loss Hotline.
+For over 20 years, I’ve facilitated a pet-grief support group through the Chicago Veterinary Medical Association along with Dr. Lori Coughlin.
 It continues to meet through Zoom.
 Support-group participants often come because they don’t feel like people outside the group understand their grief.
 They cringe when they hear, “It's just an animal" and “Aren't you over that yet?"
+E-mail me at linda@drlindaharper.com to receive the link for our once a month meetings that are the first Wednesday of the month at 7:30 pm Central time.

-Do you have a personal challenge that you would like to address in a private consultation?
+Would you like some assistance in finding your way through grief?
+Do you have a challenge in your life with animals that you would like to address in a private consultation?
 I would be happy to explore it with you.
-Please call 708.227.5330 or e-mail me to schedule a 1-hour virtual consult* to explore how a 2-hour workshop* could help you.
-A PowerPoint Zoom workshop* is customized to meet your unique challenge.
+Please call 708.227.5330 or e-mail me to schedule a 1-hour virtual consult* and perhaps, explore how a 2-hour workshop* could help you.
+A PowerPoint Zoom workshop* is customized to meet your unique challenges.
 All one-hour sessions* are $100.00 and 2-hour workshops are $200.00.

 * These sessions are not insurance-reimbursable psychotherapy sessions; there is no medical diagnosis given.
 Individuals looking for traditional insurance-reimbursed counseling/psychotherapy with a medical diagnosis are advised to call the phone number on their insurance card to get referrals to professionals who are in their insurance company network.